 I will fasten him as a peg (nail) in a secure place,

 And he will become a glorious throne to his father’s house.

 ‘They will hang on him all the glory of his father’s house.

 God's humble servant and obedient Son nailed to the cross was a covenant act that connected us to our Heavenly Father.
 The writer of Hebrews informs us that it was this very Son through whom He made the worlds.

 God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high.

 Urim and Thummim

-One final aleph and tav reveal, is found in Exodus at the instructions and induction of the priesthood.
-The following passage discusses specifically an instruction for the high priest's clothing.
+One final "aleph" and "tav" reveal, is found in Exodus at the induction instructions of the priesthood.
+The following passage discusses specifically a preparation for the high priest's clothing.

 So Aaron shall bear the names of the sons of Israel on the breastplate of judgment over his heart, when he goes into the holy place, as a memorial before the Lord continually.
 And you shall put in the breastplate of judgment the Urim and the Thummim, and they shall be over Aaron’s heart when he goes in before the Lord